abh1n4v/courseFeedbackBot/README.md

 # courseFeedbackBot
-Fills all the sections as "Excellent" and fills the remarks as "Very good class"
+Fills all the sections as "Excellent" and fills the remarks as "Very good"

 Open up the Course Feedback tab in Academia and refresh it to reset all values.